 Ilias Ion Livieratos

-Born in 1991 and raised in Preveza, he studied at the Mozarteum Salzburg (with a scholarship of the Friends of Music Society), Munich, Würzburg and Stockholm with professors such as Christoph Poppen, Klara Flieder-Pantillon, Grigori Zhislin, Midori Seiler (historical interpretation) and Ellen Nisbeth.
-Along with his music studies, he studied at the Medical School of Athens, a path he decided to abandon for the sake of music.
+Originally from Preveza, Greece, Livieratos studied at several institutions including the Mozarteum Salzburg, Munich, Würzburg, and Stockholm with renowned professors such as Christoph Poppen, Klara Flieder-Pantillon, Grigori Zhislin, Midori Seiler, and Ellen Nisbeth.
+Despite starting a medical degree in Athens, he decided to abandon it for the sake of music.

-He worked as principal violinist and violist at the Greek National Opera, the Augsburg Philharmonic and Camerata/Armonia Atenea.
+Livieratos has worked as the principal violinist and violist at several orchestras, including the Greek National Opera, the Augsburg Philharmonic, and Camerata/Armonia Atenea.
 He was also a member of the European Youth Orchestra.

-He plays on a viola by Giuseppe, Antonio & Giovanni Gagliano of 1800 (sponsored by Handelsbanken Sverige and prize of the Jan Wallander award).
+Livieratos plays on a rare viola made by Giuseppe, Antonio & Giovanni Gagliano in 1800, which is sponsored by Handelsbanken Sverige and was awarded as part of the Jan Wallander prize.